SatwikRaoB/AI-NPC-Interactions-with-LLMs/README.md

 - Python 3.8 or higher
 - GPU (recommended for TensorFlow and LLaMA server)
 - Internet connection (for downloading models and dependencies)
+- Install llama.cpp by running the build.
+Check llama.cpp github for further instructions.

 ---
 <br />